tucher/JsonFusion/README.md

 - **Predictable footprint**: Template-heavy design structured to avoid code-size explosion across multiple models with both `-O3` and `-Os`.
 Shared infrastructure prevents duplication.

-- **No hidden runtime knobs**: Behavior is controlled by types and annotations, not global flags (aside from optional float implementation choice for embedded).
+- **No hidden runtime knobs**: Behavior is controlled by types and annotations, not global flags.

 - **Three layers only**:
   1. JSON structure ↔ C++ types